nikosvlachogiannakis/Paper-Presentation/Presentations/notes.md

 # Advanced Workflow

 Create a well-organized Python project using Poetry, adding tools to improve code quality, debugging, interactivity and documentation, while keeping dependencies cleanly grouped into dev and docs environments

 --

-1. At first we use the following command:
+## Inside the project path

+1. Download and add <span style="color:skyblue">pre-commit</span> - a tool that automatically runs checks like formatting or linting before you commit code - into your project using Poetry.
+The <span style="color:skyblue">--group dev</span> flag tells Poetry not to include pre-commit in your project's main dependencies.
+Instead, it places it under <span style="color:skyblue">[tool.poetry.group.dev.dependencies]</span> in your project.toml (pre-commit = "^x.y.z").
+This means it's used only during development - not needed by users who install your package in production.

-<pre><code class="language-bash" data-trim>
+<pre ><code class="language-bash" data-trim>
 poetry add --group dev pre-commit
 </code></pre>

-which:
-- Downloads and adds <span style="color:skyblue">pre-commit</dev> - a tool that automatically runs checks like formatting or linting before you commit code - into your project using Poetry.
-- The <span style="color:skyblue">--group dev</dev> flag tells Poetry not to include pre-commit in your project's main (runtime) dependencies.
-Instead, it places it under:

-<pre><code class="language-python" data-trim>
-[tool.poetry.group.dev.dependencies]
-pre-commit = "^x.y.z"
-</code></pre>

-in your project.toml.
-This means it's used only during development - not needed by users who install your package in production.

-## Why use this?
+### Why use this?

 - Keeps your production environment clean
 - Makes it easy to separate tools like formatters, linters and test runners
 - Supports installing only specific groups:
-  - <span style="color:skyblue">poerty install --with dev</dev> -> includes dev tools
+  - <span style="color:skyblue">poerty install --with dev</span> &rArr; includes dev
+  tools
-  - <span style="color:skyblue">poertry install --without dev</div> -> skips them for lightweight builds
+  - <span style="color:skyblue">poertry install --without dev</span> &rArr; skips them
+  for lightweight builds

 --

 2. Then we activate the Poetry virtual environment, where we can run installed packages (like pre-commit) directly.

-<pre><code class="language-python">
+<pre><code class="language-bash" data-trim>
 poetry shell
 </code></pre>

+# OR

+Activate the same virtual environment manually.
+This is redundant if you've already used poetry shell.

+<pre><code class="language-bash" data-trim>
+.../project-...-py3.11/bin/activate
+</code></pre>

 --

-3. Install bpython, a fancy interactive Python REPL (alternative to python), as a dev tool
+3. Install <span style="color:skyblue">bpython</span>, a fancy interactive Python REPL (alternative to python), as a dev tool

-<pre><code class="language-python">
+<pre><code class="language-bash" data-trim>
 poetry add --group dev bpython
 </code></pre>

 --

-4. Install pretty-errors, a package that makes Pyhton tracebacks more readable.
+4. Install <span style="color:skyblue">pretty-errors</span>, a package that makes Pyhton tracebacks more readable.

-<pre><code class="language-python">
+<pre><code class="language-bash" data-trim>
 poetry add --group dev pretty-errors
 </code></pre>

+--

 5. Activate pretty-errors for the current terminal session.
 Makes Python errors and tracebacks prettier.

-<pre><code class="language-python">
+<pre><code class="language-bash" data-trim>
 python3 -m pretty_errors
 </code></pre>

+In the Options that will appear Press on this first the number 1 and for the second the number 2.

 --

 6. Install the Git hook (.git/hooks/pre-commit).
 After this, every git commit will automatically run the checks defined in .pre-commit-config.yaml

-<pre><code class="language-python">
+<pre><code class="language-bash" data-trim>
 pre-commit install
+</code></pre>

+--

+7. List the pre-commit Git hook file, confirming it has been installed.
+(<span style="color:skyblue">Optional</span>)

+<pre><code class="language-bash" data-trim>
+ls .git/hooks/pre-commit
+</code></pre>

+--

+8. Show the contents of the pre-commit hook file (a shell script that runs pre-commit)

+<pre><code class="language-bash" data-trim>
+cat .git/hooks/pre-commit
+</code></pre>

+--

+9. Run all configured pre-commit hooks on all files, not just changed ones.
+It is useful for validating the entire project upfront.

+<pre><code class="language-bash" data-trim>
+pre-commit run --all-files
+</code></pre>

+--

+# Create Documentation using Sphinx

+--

+10. Install documentation-related tools:
+    - <span style="color:skyblue">myst-parser</span>: for Markdown support in Sphinx
+    - <span style="color:skyblue">numpydoc</span>: parses NumPy-style docstrings
+    - <span style="color:skyblue">sphinx</span>: the main documentation generator
+    - <span style="color:skyblue">sphinx-math-dollar</span>: support for math in Markdown using $...$
+    - <span style="color:skyblue">sphinx-rtd-theme</span>: the Read the Docs theme for docs

+<pre><code class="language-bash" data-trim>
+poetry add --group docs myst-parser numpydoc sphinx sphinx-math-dollar sphinx-rtd-theme
+</code></pre>

+--

+11. Enter the docs/ directory

+<pre><code class="language-bash" data-trim>
+cd docs
+</code></pre>

+--

+12. Build the Sphinx documentation in HTML format using a custom Makefile target (html-all).
+If this is a custom Makefile, the command could:
+- Build all doc pages
+- Run validation
+- Include Markdown and reStructuredText files

+<pre><code class="language-bash" data-trim>
+make html-all
 </code></pre>

 --